wallaby-rails/wallaby-rails/docs/decorator.md

 ## show_fields

-`show_fields` is used for storing metadata of different (origin/custom) fields for show page.
+`show_fields` is used for storing metadata of different (origin/custom) fields for the show page.
 For example, for model `Product`:

 ```ruby
 # app/models/product.rb